bchugg/bchugg.github.io/_research_notes/entropy_and_clt.md

 ## Relative Entropy as an integral of the Fisher distance

 Trying to prove Barron's theorem by working directly with the KL-divergence is challenging.
-Instead, we leverage relationships between the KL diverge and other information-theoretic quantities, electing to work with those instead.
+Instead, we leverage relationships between the KL divergence and other information-theoretic quantities, electing to work with those instead.
 In this section we demonstrate the relationship between the KL-divergence and the Fisher distance, which is both interesting in its own right and will be useful later on.

 A central ingredient in the proof is _de Bruijn's identity_, which relates entropy and Fisher information.
 De Bruijn's identity can be written as